thedejaware/ReadingIsGood/README.md

 #### RIG.Infrastructure Layer
 - This layer includes implementation of abstraction inside the Application Layer.
 Database operations are being performed in this layer.

+#### RIG.API Layer
+- This is the Presentation Layer of the project.